-A 'nil' return relates to those firms initially placed on the preliminary register, who when surveyed stated they were not part of the environmental economy and had no environmental output.
-On receipt of their 'nil' return these firms were excluded from the preliminary register to identify the effective register of firms used in final estimation process.
+A 'nil' return relates to those enterprises initially placed on the preliminary register, who when surveyed stated they were not part of the environmental economy and had no environmental output.
+On receipt of their 'nil' return these enterprises were excluded from the preliminary register to identify the effective register of enterprises used in final estimation process.